What is the IPO Process?

 The final stage of the IPO process, the transition to market competition, starts 25 days after the initial public offering, once the “quiet period” mandated by the SEC ends.

 During this period, investors transition from relying on the mandated disclosures and prospectus to relying on the market forces for information regarding their shares.
 After the 25-day period lapses, underwriters can provide estimates regarding the earning and valuation of the issuing company.
 Thus, the underwriter assumes the roles of advisor and evaluator once the issue has been made.

 The following metrics are used for judging the performance of an IPO:

-Market Capitalization: The IPO is considered to be successful if the company’s market capitalization is equal to or greater than the market capitalization of industry competitors, within 30 days of the initial public offering.
-Else, the performance of the IPO is in question.
+Market Capitalization: The IPO is considered to be successful if the company’s market capitalization is equal to or greater than the market capitalization of industry competitors within 30 days of the initial public offering.
+Otherwise, the performance of the IPO is in question.

 The IPO Process is essential for a healthy financial market.
-Find out more by clicking on the following links.
+CFI is the official global provider of the Financial Modeling and Valuation Analyst (FMVA)™ designation, a leading financial analyst certification program.
+Find out more by clicking on the following CFI resources: